 Users can play Nintendo 64 games on their PC using the well-liked Nintendo 64 emulator known as Project64.
-Using a GameCube controller, a Nintendo controller created specifically for the Nintendo GameCube console is one way to improve the gaming experience.
+Using a GameCube controller, a Nintendo controller explicitly created for the Nintendo GameCube console, is one way to improve the gaming experience.
 How to use a Gamecube controller on Project 64 is our concern today.

 Table of Contents

 Top 3 Methods For How To Use A GameCube Controller On Project 64